dbsoft/dwindows/readme.txt

 returned.
 Some need to be setup such as Container controls on GTK, and others need to be packed before they are finalized.
 Once setup and packed it is completely safe to operate on widgets.
-If you choose to operate on widgets before setup and/or packed, then it depends on the platform if it will work or not.
+If you choose to operate on widgets before setup and/or packing, then it depends on the platform if it will work or not.

 Changes from version 3.2: